ashishsingh8298/Tinder/README.md

 # Tinder
-This project is the clone app of Tinder .Languages used Python(GUI TkInter) and MySQL
+This project is the clone app of Tinder .

+Languages used Python(GUI TkInter) and MySQL

 Steps Involved in the setup to run the file: